Update March 11, 2021: I’ve updated my review of SiteGround due to ongoing feedback and my own contacts with their team members.

 Not Your Average Web Host

 That said, WP Engine is not what some would consider a “normal” web hosting company.
 There are things that I’ve come to expect (but don’t want or need) in a hosting platform.
 While WP Engine handles outbound email nicely, there is NO inbound email.
-I host my email elsewhere, and WP Engine recommends G Suite (Google Apps for Work) if you don’t already have a home for your email.
-They also don’t have DNS, but I’ve hosted mine for years with Cloudflare.
+WP Engine recommends G Suite (Google Apps for Work) if you don’t already have a home for your email and that’s what I’ve been using for a couple years.
+They also don’t have built-in DNS, but I’ve hosted mine for years with Cloudflare.
 That’s one more “feature” that I’d never use and I won’t miss.
 Many web hosting companies also double as domain registrars, but not WP Engine.
 I’ve kept my domains with Dreamhost for over 10 years, and moving domains is messy.

 Perhaps it is this lack of extra “features” that allows WP Engine to have a laser sharp focus on what they do best: hosting WordPress sites on a user-friendly platform, and making those sites fast.
 Investing in website performance is a sure way to bring in more customers (and keep existing customers).
 Regardless of whether you choose WP Engine or not, a quick website is a must if you want to increase your revenue.